 El Salvador has a strategic location in Central America, which facilitates trade.
-Heavy investment in infrastructure has led to an increase in exports to North and South America.
+Heavy investment in infrastructure has led to an increase in exports to both North and South America.
 Free Trade Zones, located in special industrial sites, grant export-focused manufacturing companies with attractive fiscal benefits and tax-free imports of raw materials.
-By signing trade agreements with nations in the Americas, Europe, and Asia, El Salvador has put itself on the map as a global trading power.
+With a number of international trade agreements, El Salvador has put itself on the map as a global trading power.

 The S.A. de C.V.